top of page

 Dear friends and colleagues,

-So, we are rallying our partners, supporters, and allies – in short, you – to help us find new sources of funding, so that when ICE raids and deportations begin, when parents are separated from their children, and when women’s health clinics are shuttered, we can make sure speakers of languages other than English have the information they need to make informed decisions about how to best protect themselves and their families.
+So, we are rallying our partners, supporters, and allies – in short, you – to help us find new sources of funding, so we can make sure speakers of languages other than English have the information they need to make informed decisions about how to best protect themselves and their families.

 In solidarity and with gratitude,